Planar curve singularities relative to a smooth boundary: Introduction

 \begin{theorem}[Theorem \ref{thm_inclusion}] Let $(S, D)$ be a formal smooth surface pair and $C\subset S$ a reduced algebroid curve not containing $D$.
 Then

 \end{theorem}

 In describing expected singularities in a general family, it is usual to fix a ``topological'' or equisingular type of a singularity and ask whether it appears in the family, and in what codimension.
-A member with the equisingular type given by a singularity $C$ is expected to appear in codimension $\teslogd{D}(C)$.
+A member with the equisingular type given by a singularity $C$ is expected to appear in codimension $\teslogd{D}(C) := \dim_\bC \cO_S/\Ieslogd{D}(C)$.
 In the final part of this paper, we give a classification of singularities with $\teslogd{D}(C)\leq 3$.

 \medbreak This paper is organized as follows.
 In Section 2, we recall definitions and results on deformations of planar curve singularities and their equisingular deformations.
 In Section 3, deformation functors in the log setting are studied.
-We define the deformation functors of $C$ and $D$ in a few different ways, and show how they are related.
-Ideals describing tangent spaces to such deformation functors are also studied here.
+We define the deformation functors of $C$ relative to $D$ in a few different ways, and see how they are related.
+Ideals corresponding to tangent spaces to such deformation functors are also studied.
 In Section 4, equisingular deformations in the log setting are discussed.
-We prove inclusion relations between our ideals.
+We prove here inclusion relations between our ideals.
 In the last section, singularities with $\teslogd{D}(C)\leq 3$ are classified.